-The Boboli gardens are formal 16th century gardens located in Florence, Italy.
-They are built on the slopes of Boboli Hill, behind the Pitti Palace, home of the famous Medici family in 1550.
+The Boboli Gardens are formal 16th century gardens located in Florence, Italy.
+They were built on the slopes of Boboli Hill, behind the Pitti Palace, home of the famous Medici family, in 1550.

 The gardens feature a lot of statues, fountains, and even an amphitheater.
 Visitors can walk along white pebbled paths, admiring the cypress trees and statues.
 The gardens provide a quiet respite from the hustle and bustle of the busy city of Florence.

 The Boboli Gardens are open daily from 9:00 AM until one hour before sunset.
 Admission is 3 euros.